balins/balins.github.io/about.md

 ---
 layout: page
-title: about
+title: "About"
 ---
-# the author
+# The author

 My name is Jakub Baliński.
 I am a computer science student and part-time programmer, who's learning the ropes in the IT world.